Esri/workforce-scripts/create_assignments_from_csv_readme.md

 - -priority-field \<priorityField\> - The name of field in the CSV file that contains the priority (Optional)
 - -work-order-id-field \<workOrderIdField\> - The name of the field in the CSV file that contains the workerOrderId (Optional)
 - -due-date-field \<dueDateField\> - The name of the field in the CSV file that contains the dueDate (Optional)
-- -attachment-file-field \<attachmentFileField\> - The name of the CSV file that contains the file (if any) to upload with the assignmnent (Optional)
+- -attachment-file-field \<attachmentFileField\> - The name of the CSV file that contains the file (if any) to upload with the assignment (Optional)
 - -date-format \<dateFormat\> - The date format to use (Optional - defaults to "%m/%d/%Y %H:%M:%S")
 - -wkid \<wkid\> - The spatial reference wkid that the x and y fields are in (Optional - defaults to 4236 (GCS_WGS_1984))
 - -worker-field \<workerField\> - The field in the CSV file that contains the worker username to assign the assignment to